 Many people have asked if acupuncture treats fibromyalgia.
 Now a study at the Mayo Clinic proves that acupuncture does indeed treat this malady successfully.
-In fact, doctors and researchers were amazed that acupuncture treats far beyond just the symptoms of pain.
+In fact, it amazed doctors and researchers that acupuncture treats far beyond just the symptoms of pain.
 It addresses the fatigue and anxiety associated with fibromyalgia.

 This is totally in sync with what Oriental medicine has been teaching for thousands of years.
 Practitioners of traditional Oriental medicine treat the Three Treasures…Shen, Qi and Jing.
 Shen is consciousness and spirit.
 Qi is the vital life energy that animates your body.
 Jing is the material substance of your body.
 So that is why acupuncture is successful…it treats the physical, mental and emotional levels.

 Fibromyalgia is characterized by chronic, widespread musculoskeletal pain and symptoms such as fatigue, joint stiffness and sleep disturbance.

 But according to a research team led by Dr. David Martin, an anesthesiologist at the Mayo Clinic, fibromyalgia patients who received acupuncture reported improvement in fatigue and anxiety, among other symptoms.
 This work lends credence to patients’ belief that nontraditional methods can improve their health, they noted.